-The Penn Library's Southeast-related collection development program is forward- looking through necessity.
-There has been sufficient interest in Southeast Asia at the classroom level that the Library has been consistent in acquiring contemporary scholarship on the region in a wide range of disciplines through our approval plans.
+The Penn Libraries' Southeast Asia-related collection development program is forward-looking through necessity.
+There has been sufficient interest in Southeast Asia at the classroom level that the Libraries has been consistent in acquiring contemporary scholarship on the region in a wide range of disciplines through our approval plans.

 The retrospective collection is relatively strong for Southeast Asia in the areas of religion, history, political science, anthropology, archaeology, linguistics and art history.